Who’s who on our Council of Governors

 Sue Burt – Staff Governor – Nursing and Midwifery: Sue Burt is a Sister and Emergency Nurse Practitioner in the Accident and Emergency Department at NNUH and has experience representing nurses having been a Steward for the Royal College of Nursing.

-Terry Davies – Lead Governor – Staff Governor – Volunteers and Contractor Staff: Terry Davies has worked at NNUH for 21 years, firstly as a porter for 10 years gaining valuable experience in patient care.
+Terry Davies – Deputy Lead Governor – Volunteers and Contractor Staff: Terry Davies has worked at NNUH for 21 years, firstly as a porter for 10 years gaining valuable experience in patient care.
 The last 11 years he has been a Unison officer, representing both volunteers and contractor staff.

 Professor Diane DeBell – Public Governor – Norwich: Diane DeBell’s career has been in public health research with particular expertise in child, adolescent, and family care.
 She has conducted international research leading teams of staff in many parts of the world.